-Despite their mythical status and recent positive conservation action by the Indian Government, tigers’ survival is still at risk and it is now more important than ever to support and encourage the efforts to save their fast declining natural habitat.
+Despite their mythical status and recent positive conservation action by the Indian Government, tigers’ survival is still at risk and it is more important than ever to support efforts to save their fast declining natural habitat.

-By the 1970’s, the tiger population in India had dropped to a mere 1,800, which led the government to set up the Tiger Task Force and introduce Project Tiger.
+By the 1970’s, the tiger population in India had dropped to a mere 1,800 (estimated) which led the government to set up the Tiger Task Force and introduce Project Tiger.
 Protected areas were created and hunting was banned, which resulted in a marked improvement in the tiger population within these reserves (though tigers were still lost from unprotected areas).

-However, poaching and human-animal conflict remain major threats and many experts believe that like in many parts of Africa, sustainable wildlife tourism could play a pivotal role in saving the tiger.
+However, poaching, human-animal conflict and habitat loss/fragmentation remain major threats and many experts believe that like in many parts of Africa, sustainable wildlife tourism can play a pivotal role in saving the tiger.

 I was fortunate to be able to speak to one of India’s leading conservation biologists, Dr Raghu S. Chundawat, about tiger conservation, current issues and successes.